ewanbarr/presto-docker/README.md

 Using the container with SSH
 ----------------------------

 As noted above, the image comes with an OpenSSH server and X11 forwarding enabled.
-To use this from your machine effectively, it is recommended that you apped the contents of the **ssh.cfg** file into your **~/.ssh/config** file.
+To use this from your machine effectively, it is recommended that you append the contents of the **ssh.cfg** file into your **~/.ssh/config** file.
 This will allways enable X11 forwarding and will ensure that your authorized hosts list does not become invalidated on restart of a container.